-- 2.8 Terms of Office of the Chairman and Non-Executive Directors The Chairman and the non-executive Directors are to be appointed for a period of office in accordance with the terms and conditions of office decided by the Council of Governors at a general meeting/ delegated to the Non-Executive Appointments Committee with subsequent approval at a general meeting. - 2.9 Terms of Office of Executive Directors The Executive Remuneration and Nominations Committee consisting of non-executive Directors shall decide the terms and conditions of office including remuneration and allowances of executive Directors. - 2.10 Appointment of Deputy Chairman For the purpose of enabling the proceedings of the Trust to be conducted in the absence of the Chairman, the Council of Governors will appoint a non-executive Director to be Deputy Chairman for such a period, not exceeding the remainder of his/her term as non-executive Director of the Trust, as they may specify on appointing him/her.
+- 2.8 Terms of Office of the Chairman and Non-Executive Directors The Chairman and the non-executive Directors, including the non-executive Director nominated by the University of Buckingham, are to be appointed for a period of office in accordance with the terms and conditions of office decided by the Council of Governors at a general meeting and, in reaching that decision, the Council of Governors shall have regard to the recommendation of the Non-Executive Appointments Committee. - 2.9 Terms of Office of Executive Directors The Executive Remuneration and Nominations Committee consisting of non-executive Directors shall decide the terms and conditions of office including remuneration and allowances of executive Directors. - 2.10 Appointment of Deputy Chairman For the purpose of enabling the proceedings of the Trust to be conducted in the absence of the Chairman, the Council of Governors will appoint a non-executive Director to be Deputy Chairman for such a period, not exceeding the remainder of his/her term as non-executive Director of the Trust, as they may specify on appointing him/her.

-- 2.11 Any non-executive Director so elected may at any time resign from the office of Deputy Chairman by giving notice in writing to the Chairman and the Council of Governors, may thereupon appoint another non-executive Director as Deputy Chairman in accordance with paragraph 2.10. - 2.12 Powers of Deputy Chairman Where the Chairman of the Trust has died or has otherwise ceased to hold office or where he/she has been unable to perform his/her duties as Chairman owing to illness, absence from England and Wales or any other cause, the Deputy Chairman of the Board of Directors shall be acting chairman of the Trust and references to the Chairman in these SOs shall, so long as there is no Chairman able to perform his/her duties, be taken to include references to the Deputy Chairman.
+- 2.11 Any non-executive Director so elected may at any time resign from the office of Deputy Chairman by giving notice in writing to the Chairman and the Council of Governors, who may thereupon appoint another non-executive Director as Deputy Chairman in accordance with paragraph 2.10. - 2.12 Powers of Deputy Chairman Where the Chairman of the Trust has died or has otherwise ceased to hold office or where he/she has been unable to perform his/her duties as Chairman owing to illness, absence from England and Wales or any other cause, the Deputy Chairman of the Board of Directors shall be acting chairman of the Trust and references to the Chairman in these SOs shall, so long as there is no Chairman able to perform his/her duties, be taken to include references to the Deputy Chairman.